rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 Then one day, it all clicked for me.

 My main problem was _I didn't have a good mental model how webpack worked._ To form that mental model, I researched dozens of articles, watched numerous screencasts, and read a lot of source code.
-One thing helped "flip the switch" more than anything else, and it was understanding the product of a webpack build: the output.
+One thing helped "flip the switch" more than anything else: understanding the product of a webpack build, the output.

 _It was right there in front of me the whole time._